hickad/davidhicka.com/README.md

 `docker exec -it 5a039695c562 /bin/bash`

+1. Execute this

+docker exec -it devkinsta_fpm /bin/bash

-!!!
+2. !!!
 Navigate HERE !!!

-root@5a039695c562:/www/kinsta/public/davidhicka/wp-content/themes/davidhicka.com#
+/www/kinsta/public/davidhicka/wp-content/themes/davidhicka.com

 o install npm, you'll need to install Node.js first.
 Here are the steps to do that within the container: